NCAR/data-zarrification/README.md

-# Zarr-ification of CESM LENS data for AWS Transfer
+# Zarr-ification of NCAR-hosted datasets for AWS Transfer